NullishKoala/Frontend-Mentor/development/recipe-page-main/README.md

-# Frontend Mentor - Social links profile
+# Frontend Mentor - Recipe page

-This is a solution to the [Social links profile coding challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ)
+This is a solution to the [Recipe page coding challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ)

+## The challenge

+Your challenge is to build out this recipe page and get it looking as close to the design as possible.

 ## Table of contents